17 LinkedIn Marketing Best Practices

-Keeping your LinkedIn profile professional and current can help with your marketing efforts, however, as it is not only a reflection on you but your company as well.
+Keeping your LinkedIn profile professional and current can help with your marketing efforts, however, because it is a reflection on not only you but also your company.

 Here are some quick tips to optimize your personal profile for LinkedIn marketing:

-This should be a given, but it still amazes me how many people have unprofessional photos (or no photo at all) on their LinkedIn profile.
+This should be a given, but it is still shocking how many people have unprofessional photos (or no photo at all) on their LinkedIn profile.

-You don’t need an expert photographer to make it a good shot, but the image should be high-quality and not pixelated.
+You don’t need to pay for professional photography to get a good shot, but the image should be high-quality and not pixelated.
 Your appearance should be neat and professional for your industry, and the lighting in the photo should be flattering.

 If the last time you updated your profile was five years ago when you switched jobs, it’s definitely time to give your details an update.

-By keeping your profile up to date and filled out, you’ll look less spammy when you’re engaging with people or LinkedIn groups as part of your marketing efforts.
-Make sure each section is filled out and is up to date with your current job, skill set, and any other professional details.
+If you keep your profile filled out and up to date, you’ll look less spammy when you’re engaging with people or LinkedIn groups as part of your marketing efforts.
+Make sure each section is filled out and current with your current job, skill set, and any other professional details.

 Consider adding a header image, listing certifications, and sharing your portfolio or website if relevant.

 That being said, throwing out connection requests left and right will make you look like a spammer or a fake profile and deter people from connecting with you.
-If you do want to connect with people you don’t know or are unfamiliar with, feel free to tell them why in your connection request.
-This can be anything from looking for local networking opportunities to the fact that you follow and enjoy their blog.
+If you do want to connect with people you don’t know or are unfamiliar with, tell them why in your connection request.
+This can be anything from looking for local networking opportunities to letting them know you follow and enjoy their blog.